davidgur/AgentBasedModel/README.md

-# Agent Based Model of Measles in secondary schools
+# Agent based model of measles in secondary schools

-This is an attempt at building an agent based model (ABM) of the spread of measles within secondary schools.
+"Every student counts" is often heard in educational policy contexts, but it also has some epidemiological meaning.
+No two students are the same, in that every student has a different timetable that they have to follow, different friends (and differentnumber of friends), as well as different disease behaviour.
+Where the average duration of infection is six days, one student may be infected for five days, and another for seven days.
+Implementing these subtlties into a compartmental ordinary or partial differential equation model is difficult and cumbersome.
+As such, we introduce an agent based computer simulation that focuses not on the overall population, but rather, the individual and it's dynamics.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)